Georphoe/stock-project/README.md

-# Stock Data Ingestion Project
+# Stock Data Ingestion & API Project

-A beginner-friendly project that fetches historical stock price data from **Yahoo Finance** and stores it in a local **SQLite** database.
+A beginner-friendly project that fetches historical stock price data from **Yahoo Finance**, stores it in a local **SQLite** database, and provides a **FastAPI REST API** for querying stock prices.

 This project is designed as a hands-on introduction to:

-* Data ingestion (fetching external data)
+- Data ingestion (fetching external data)
-* Relational database schema design
+- Relational database schema design
-* Basic *upsert* logic for time-series data
+- Basic *upsert* logic for time-series data
+- REST API development with FastAPI

 ---

 ## Features

-* Fetch daily stock price data using `yfinance`
+- Fetch daily stock price data using `yfinance`
-* Store stock metadata and historical prices in SQLite
+- Store stock metadata and historical prices in SQLite
-* Prevent duplicate price records using database constraints
+- Prevent duplicate price records using database constraints
-* Simple, reproducible local setup (no server required)
+- Simple, reproducible local setup (no server required)
+- **FastAPI REST API** to query stock prices
+- Swagger UI interactive documentation

 ---